gracefulife/clova-developer-guide/en/CIC/References/APIs/Clova.md

 * [Clova.DeleteSchedule](#DeleteSchedule)
 * [Clova.GetSchedule](#GetSchedule)

-## DeleteMemo Directive {#DeleteMemo}
+## DeleteMemo directive {#DeleteMemo}

 Instructs your client to delete a memo.
-When your client receives a DeleteMemo Directive message, it should provide a proper interface with which your user can delete the memo.
+When a DeleteMemo directive message is returned, have your client provide a proper interface for users so that they can delete memos.

 ### Payload field